tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/DeepDive QueryService.md

 ### Timestamp

 Data captured in Adobe Experience Platform is time stamped.
-The "timestamp" attribute allows you to analyse data over time.
+The "timestamp" attribute allows you to analyze data over time.

 How many product views do we have on a daily basis?